yezeahew/hearts-ai-player/README.md

-# hearts-ai-player
+# Functional Programming Assignment
-An AI agent that plays a trick-based card game called Hearts.
+** Task : Implement an AI agent that plays a trick-based card game called Hearts.**
+- My implementation can be found in Player.hs
+- The logics / strategies I used is discussed in detail in the Player.hs file